 In my book about the greatest NFL teams of all time, I illustrated the extent to which football is a team game by pointing out the Bears’ relative lack of success even with two of the greatest players of all time on the team.
 From the beginning of the 1965 season through Game 9 of the 1968 season when Sayers suffered a devastating knee injury, the Bears’ record was just 26-22-3 and only 17-17-3 excluding 1965.

-On a muddy field at Wrigley Field in Chicago in December of 1965, Sayers had one of the most remarkable games in NFL history.
+At a muddy Wrigley Field in Chicago in December of 1965, Sayers had one of the most remarkable games in NFL history.
 He scored a record-tying 6 touchdowns despite only touching the ball 16 times.
 Before you think this was a game where he just ran a few TDs in from the 1-yard line, three of the six TDs were on plays of 50 yards or more.
 Sayers scored on an 80-yard pass reception, a 50-yard run and an 85-yard punt return.
 He ran for 113 yards on just 9 carries.
 In all, Sayers gained 336 yards on those 16 touches.
 Remember that 1965 was his rookie season.
 I am loathe to offer a link to a minion of the Evil Empire, but here is a short video about Sayers’ 6 TD game.

 I was going to recite a bunch of statistics in order to illustrate Sayers’ ability.
 I decided against going too far in that direction so as not to “break a butterfly upon a wheel” to quote Pope.
 Sayers’ friendship with his ill-fated teammate Brian Piccolo is well-known and speaks to the kind of person Sayers was.